arturomorarioja/py_library_api_v3/README.md

 The API will be available at `http://localhost:8080`.

 ## Data reset
 In case a data reset is necessary, the original database is at `data/librarylite_original.db`.
 It can be copied to `data/librarylite.db`.
+A Docker image rebuild might be necessary for a full database reset.

 ## Tools
 SQLite3 / Flask / Python